Family Support Division

 - The establishment of support orders across state lines

 A majority of child support referrals are made to the Prosecutor's Office by the Department of Human Services (DHS).
 In many cases DHS provides financial and/or other governmental assistance and as such DHS has a vested interest in determining and assuring that non-custodial parents provide support for their children, and/or reimbursement to the state and/or federal government for costs incurred on behalf of their children, as required by Title IV-D of the Federal Social Security Act.

-Much of the work on child support referrals, including investigation, pleading preparation, and case preparation is done through the prosecutor's office via its Family Support Specialist, Ms. Robin Ellis.
-Please call Robin at 989-731-7439, if you have any questions regarding the establishment of paternity or child support.
+Much of the work on child support referrals, including investigation, pleading preparation, and case preparation is done through the prosecutor's office via its Family Support Specialist, Ms. Kara J. Kent.
+Please call Kara at 989-731-7439, if you have any questions regarding the establishment of paternity or child support.